Carbon footprint

 In 2020, SSDC contracted energy and regeneration company Engie to conduct an energy audit on their highest energy-consuming buildings and developed a net zero carbon roadmap for the council.

-To implement the recommendations, SSDC applied to the Public Sector Decarbonisation Scheme (PSDS) for grant funding to install energy efficiency and renewable energy technologies across their estate, including additional solar panels, air-source heat pumps, insulation, glazing and lighting.
+To carry out the recommendations, SSDC applied to the Public Sector Decarbonisation Scheme (PSDS) for grant funding.
+This was to install energy efficiency and renewable energy technologies across their estate, including additional solar panels, air-source heat pumps, insulation, glazing and lighting.

 Due to supply chain issues during the pandemic, the project was delayed.
 A portion of the funding was re-directed to help de-carbonise our leisure centres across the district.
 This project is predicted to significantly reduce carbon emissions helping the council on its way to achieving carbon neutrality by 2030.

-The project has seen a new air source heat pump installed to heat the building in a more sustainable way, lamps changed to LEDs, new thermally efficient windows, improved ventilation with carbon dioxide monitors, and significant additional insulation.
+The project has seen a new air source heat pump installed, lamps changed to LEDs, new thermally efficient windows, improved ventilation with carbon dioxide monitors, and extra insulation.

 Freedom Leisure sites

-Work to introduce solar power to three Freedom Leisure sites across South Somerset was completed in 2022 and is estimated to save 21 tonnes of carbon emissions per year, the equivalent of taking 11 cars off the road!
+Work to introduce solar power to three Freedom Leisure sites across South Somerset was completed in 2022.
+It is estimated to save 21 tonnes of carbon emissions per year, the equivalent of taking 11 cars off the road.

 Battery Storage Plant

-SSDC developed and invested heavily in an innovative Battery Energy Storage Site (BESS) project near Taunton to help store renewable energy and reduce wastage when too much is being produced.
-When there is more power being supplied from renewables than the National Grid requires, energy will be stored at the site and this electricity can then be fed back into the grid later when the demand has increased.
+SSDC developed and invested heavily in an innovative Battery Energy Storage Site (BESS) project near Taunton.
+This is to help store renewable energy and reduce wastage when too much is being produced.
+When there is more power being supplied from renewables than the National Grid requires energy will be stored at the site.
+This electricity can then be fed back into the grid later when the demand has increased.

-This has now been expanded to 30 megawatts (MW) to maximise the capability of the site, working in partnership with the following national and international businesses; BYD, Opium Power Ltd, Western Power Distribution, British Solar Renewables Ltd, Kiwi Power Ltd and National Grid.
+This has now been expanded to 30 megawatts (MW) to maximise the capability of the site.
+This is by working in partnership with the following national and international businesses:

-Through our joint venture company SSDC Opium Power Ltd, another 40MW Battery Energy Storage site near Fareham in Hampshire is now being built, funded by SSDC, which will be one of the most advanced in the UK.
-The aim is for this second facility to be completed by the end of 2022.
+Through our joint venture company SSDC Opium Power Ltd, another 40MW Battery Energy Storage site near Fareham in Hampshire is now being built, funded by us, which will be one of the most advanced in the UK.
 The first phase is now live.
-To find out more head over to Opium Power’s website.
+To find out more, you can view Opium Power’s website.

 Back to top